Activate an optimized version of the page designed specifically for screen readers.

 ), Associate Dean of Undergraduate Education and Administrative Director of the Program in General Education.

-Prior to submitting a GSGE proposal, faculty should meet briefly with the Faculty Chair of the Committee on General Education (Ned Hall), and the Administrative Director of the Program in General Education (Stephanie Kenen), to discuss the seminar, the proposed undergraduate course’s fit for the Program, and the course proposal process.
+Prior to submitting a GSGE proposal, faculty should meet briefly with the Faculty Chair of the Committee on General Education (Jason Mitchell), and the Administrative Director of the Program in General Education (Stephanie Kenen), to discuss the seminar, the proposed undergraduate course’s fit for the Program, and the course proposal process.
 Please contact Mia Metivier (

 ) to schedule a time to meet at your earliest convenience.
 Applications are